samhitha3999/sampleProject/README.md

 git add .

-git commit -m ""
+git commit -m "<Add your message>"

-To update changes to repo
+#To update changes to repositiry use following steps:

 git push origin master